tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

  **When to use POST instead of GET**

  With HTTP GET, the call to the **Autocomplete** API is limited to request URLs of length 8 KB.
 Some applications can produce large queries.
 For these applications, HTTP POST is a better choice.
 The request size limit for POST is approximately 16 MB.

-## Request
- HTTPS is required for service requests.
-The **Autocomplete** request can be constructed using the GET or POST methods.

- The request URI specifies the name of the index to query.
-Query parameters are specified on the query string for GET requests and in the request body for POST requests.

  As a best practice when creating GET requests, remember to [URL-encode](https://docs.microsoft.com/uwp/api/windows.foundation.uri.escapecomponent) specific query parameters when calling the REST API directly.
 For **Autocomplete** operations, this includes: